 - For non-U.S. Citizens: 95-110 percent of one month’s rent

-The Guarantors requires a credit score of at least 630, but their website mentions that they will consider other factors in reviewing your application.
+Another well-established guarantor service in NYC is offered by The Guarantors.
+They require a credit score of at least 630, but their website mentions that they will consider other factors in reviewing your application.
 Additionally, The Guarantors requires that you earn 27 times the monthly rent annually.
 Their fees are as follows:

 - For U.S. citizens: the cost ranges from 4.75 to 7.5 % of the annual rent